ogradyc01/GoldenCheetah/UG_Special-Topics_Working-with-R.md

 If a search or data filter is active then this will be applied to the results returned by the API methods described below.
 Even when all=TRUE is set to override season date ranges the filter will be applied.
 Ultimately, if the user doesn't want a filter to be applied they should clear it.
 We work this way to ensure consistency across all charts.

+**Stopping long running scripts**

+Hitting the ```ESC``` key will terminate any long running scripts.
+This can be useful when processing large volumes of data or an errant script runs into an infinite loop.
+In general, we would recommend letting long running processes complete, but ```ESC``` will terminate them safely.

 ## Contents

 Below you will find details of each of the GC functions available to use within the R chart.